China adds 36 drugs to key insurance list after agreeing price cuts

-SHANGHAI (Reuters) - China will add 36 new medicines to a key list of drugs that are covered by the country's basic medical insurance schemes after drug firms agreed to average price cuts of 44 percent against the retail cost of the medicines last year.
+SHANGHAI, July 19 (Reuters) - China will add 36 new medicines to a key list of drugs that are covered by the country's basic medical insurance schemes after drug firms agreed to average price cuts of 44 percent against the retail cost of the medicines last year.

 The Ministry of Human Resources and Social Security said in a statement on Wednesday that the agreed price cuts went as high as 70 percent.
 Steep price cuts are often a requirement for drug firms to get their products onto China's state insurance.